 • The right to restrict processing – you can ask that we temporarily stop using your data while the reason for its use or its accuracy are investigated.

 All requests related to your rights should be made to our Data Controller.
-We will respond within one month.
+We will respond promptly.

 You can find out more about your rights on the Information Commission’s Office website.